AdguardTeam/AdguardKnowledgeBase/pages/02.general/02.how-to-create-your-own-ad-filters/docs.en.md

 * `@@||example.com$badfilter` disables `@@||example.com`
 * `||example.com$domain=domain.com,badfilter` disables `||example.com$domain=domain.com`

-> #### Compatibility with different versions of Adguard
+> #### Compatibility with different versions of AdGuard
-> Below modifiers from this section are only available in Adguard for Windows, macOS and Android.
+> Below modifiers from this section are only available in AdGuard for Windows, macOS and Android.
 Browser extension capabilities are limited by browser itself and some methods are just not available to them.

 <a id="empty-modifier"></a>
 ##### **`empty`**

 Usually, blocked requests look like a server error to browser.
-If you use `empty` modifier, Adguard will emulate a blank response from the server with` 200 OK` status.
+If you use `empty` modifier, AdGuard will emulate a blank response from the server with` 200 OK` status.

 ###### `empty` example